IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/syllabus.md

 ##[Show and Tell](dm1133-C_ShowAndTell.md)

 You will be assigned a [Show and Tell presentation date here](dm1133-C_ShowAndTell.md).
 Please research the assigned artist/designers/firms/pieces/collectives in advance.
 Each presentation will be about 5-7 minutes long.
-Be able to address the following, along with *3-4 visual examples of each individual or team's work*: (2 points each)
+Be able to address the following, along with *3-4 visual examples of each individual or team's work*:

 • What is original/unique about how this artist uses technology?